 It’s been a mostly quiet winter but we have put some miles between Kat’s Cradle and south Louisiana.
 Bret and Allison have a new baby, Will, so we camped outside Bryan, TX for three weeks.
 We did what we could to make a good first impression on a kid who is yet too young to walk or talk.
 The young lad implied that we succeeded.

 Next stop was a Corps of Engineers campground outside Georgetown known as Cedar Breaks.
 If you visit Austin, peace and quiet abounds at Cedar Breaks.
 It offers electricity, water connections, and a dump station plus hot showers and a lovely view of Lake Georgetown.
-If you possess an America the Beautiful pass Breaks is a bargain.
+If you possess an America the Beautiful pass Breaks it is a bargain.

 After Georgetown we turned northwest toward Lubbock.
 The scenery quickly went from lush lawns and golf courses to scrub oak ranchland best suited for goats and sheep.
 Nearer to Lubbock the terrain became drier with fewer trees, first mesquite, and then dwarf cedar.
 The view from the truck featured cattle feed lots, then wind farms with thousands of turbine towers, each tall as a football field is long.
 And soon the landscape returned to the old Texas done a new way, tightly packed pump jacks lifting crude oil.